 Mayor of Rugby attends Civic Sunday service at St Andrew's Church

-THE Mayor of Rugby joined a host of dignitaries at St Andrew's Church on Sunday for the annual civic service.
+THE Mayor of Rugby joined dignitaries and invited guests at St Andrew's Church on Sunday for the annual civic service.

 Civic Sunday traditionally welcomes Rugby's new Mayor to the role and recognises the part councillors and council officers play in the life of the borough.

-The theme of Civic Sunday - 'dedication to our roles in life' - was chosen by Cllr Bragg.
+The theme of Civic Sunday - 'protecting the environment' - was chosen by Cllr Mrs Roberts.

 The Rector of Rugby, the Reverend Canon Edmund Newey, led the service, and Pandit Madhu Shastri conducted the lighting of the lamp and blessing - a Hindu ritual carried out at the start of ceremonies to remove darkness, ignorance and unhappiness, while spreading abundance, prosperity and knowledge.

 Father Shinto Kumminiyil, of St Marie's Church, read a prayer for the borough of Rugby, while the Mayor's Cadet, Cadet Flight Sgt Benjamin Walker of the Royal Air Force Cadets (TA Centre, Rugby), read the Parable of the Good Samaritan from the Bible.